hhedlund/improved-google-analytics-alerts/README.md

 * Order: -ga:pageviews
 * Filters: ga:pageTitle=~(your-page-title)|404;ga:pageviews>10

 #### Step 2.
-Run the Google Analytics Add-On & Set schedule
+Run the Google Analytics Add-On

-I choose to schedule the report to run everyday early in the morning between 07.00-08.00.

-You should now have some data in the report to work with.
+* You should now have some data in the report to work with.

 #### Step 3.
 Create a Google Apps Script